-In this paper, we extend the Prandtl-Batchelor theory to the annulus which is a non-simply-connected domain.
-In this setting, we found that if the solutions of steady Navier-Stokes equations with nested closed streamlines converge to steady Euler flows which are rotating shear flows, then their vorticity must be $a\ln r+b$ and the associated velocity must be $(ar+\frac{b}{r}+cr\ln r,0)$ in polar coordinates.
-We call the solutions of steady Navier-Stokes equations satisfying the above property Prandtl-Batchelor flows on an annulus.
-This is different from the disk case where the vorticity of Prandtl-Batchelor flows must be constant in the limit of infinite Reynolds number.
+In this paper, we extend the Prandtl-Batchelor theory to the forced steady Navier-Stokes equations on an annulus.
+The limiting Euler flow in this case is selected in the following way.
+Under some suitable assumptions, if the solution of steady Navier-Stokes equations with nested closed streamlines converges to steady Euler flows, then the limiting Euler flow must be a rotating shear flow $(u_e(r),0)$ satisfying (\ref{second ODE for leading Euler flow}).
+In fact, F.Hamel and N.Nadirashvili in \cite{HN2} proved that if steady Euler flow with rigid wall boundary conditions in two-dimensional annulus domain has no stagnation point, then the flow is circular in the sense that the streamlines are concentric.
+By integrating the steady Navier-Stokes equations along a circle and letting the Reynolds number converge to infinity, we can show that the velocity $u_e(r)$ and the external force $F_u$ must satisfy the ODE in (\ref{second ODE for leading Euler flow}).
+And the Batchelor-Wood formula determines the boundary conditions for the velocity $u_e(r)$ in (\ref{second ODE for leading Euler flow}).
+Combining the ODE and the boundary conditions, we obtain the system (\ref{second ODE for leading Euler flow}) for the Euler flow.
+We call the above selection the Prandtl-Batchelor theory since it describes which Euler flow is selected in the limit $\varepsilon\rightarrow 0$.